thingsboard/thingsboard.github.io/docs/reference/pe-demo-getting-started.md

 We want to know how much water/energy was consumed on Building level.
 Buildings and Apartments have aggregation telemetry that represents an aggregated value from all related devices.

-If Energy consumption during the last 20 minutes is more than 40 kWh then we want to generate a Critical Alert for that Building.
-Otherwise, if consumption is lower then 10 kWh - we want to clear current Building Alert if it exists.
+If Energy consumption during the last 20 minutes is more than 40 kWh then we want to generate a Critical Alarm for that Building.
+Otherwise, if consumption is lower then 10 kWh - we want to clear current Building Alarm if it exists.

 ## Device & Asset Groups